 Once your staging site has been created, take the staging site for a spin to ensure everything was properly copied and that the staging site is free of errors.

-You can then proceed to migrate that staging site to Kinsta.
+You can then proceed to migrate that staging site to a host with Kinsta.
 Here’s how:

 Return to Kinsta and create a new site.
 Select the Install WordPress option.
 Copy the temporary URL for the newly created WordPress site.